 - Bank of America is not expected to perform strongly, Return on Equity (ROE) in 3 years is estimated to be below 20%.

 Improvement & Relative to industry

-- Expected to be less than the Banks industry average.
+- Expected to be above the Banks industry average.

 - An improvement in Bank of America's performance (ROE) is expected over the next 3 years.

 Future performance checks